Maronite mummies: Historical overview

-The artifacts
+Artifacts

-Apart from the mummies themselves, a wealth of artifacts found at the site suggest that the people buried there were Maronites from the al-Hadath village, and that their death occurred circa 1283, which corresponds to the reign of the Mamluks and the presence of the Crusaders.
-Among the many examples of medieval pottery excavated, one pot attracts attention by its Arabic inscription: "This belongs to Boutros from al-Hadath.".
-Artistic and archaeological significance is manifested in the designs and motifs embroidered on textiles which are identical to designs found in the Syriac Rabbula Gospels, a 6th-century artistic masterpiece which belonged to the Maronite Patriarchate until the mid-15th century, but is now housed in Florence, Italy.
-A striking copy of two peacocks facing one another with a tree of life in-between remains vivid in color seven hundred years later.
-From the Grotto over twenty manuscripts were unearthed.
-One of which is in Syriac and is a Maronite hymnody, another is in Arabic and bears the name and signature of George son of David, the Archdeacon of al-Hadath.
+Apart from the mummies, a wealth of artifacts found at the site suggest that the people buried there were Maronites from al-Hadath, and their deaths occurred circa 1283, corresponding to the rule of the Mamluks and the presence of the Crusaders.
+Many medieval pottery shards were found, including a pot bearing an Arabic inscription: "This belongs to Boutros from al-Hadath."
+Textile finds are identical to designs found in the Rabbula Gospels, a 6th-century Syriac language manuscript which belonged to the Maronite Catholic Patriarchate of Antioch until the mid-15th century, but is now housed in Florence, Italy.
+A striking copy of two peacocks facing one another with a tree of life in between remains vivid in color seven hundred years later.

+From the Grotto, over twenty manuscripts were unearthed, one of which is in Syriac and is a Maronite hymnody; another is in Arabic and bears the name and signature of George, son of David, archdeacon of al-Hadath.
 Among the discovered items, several engraved wooden double-toothed combs, thin teeth on one side and coarse on the other, are identical to the combs used by Mamluk women in Egypt and are on display at the Museum of Islamic Art in Cairo, Egypt.
-Many poles, arrows, and notches have been found to be identical with the Mamluk era arrows now on display at the Traditional Art Museum of Aleppo in Syria.
+Many poles, arrows, and notches are identical with the Mamluk-era arrows on display at the National Museum of Aleppo in Syria.
 An assortment of Crusader and Mamluk coins also invite the speculation that these mummies are of the 13th century.

-However, the most important and uncontestable evidence comes from the mummies themselves.
+However, the most essential and uncontestable evidence comes from the mummies themselves.